McDonald's Treasure Land Adventure: Reception

-McDonald's Treasure Land Adventure is cited as being one of the better examples of a licensed game during the 16-bit console era.
+The critical consensus upon release was that McDonald's Treasure Land Adventure was one of the better examples of a licensed game during the 16-bit console era.
 Four reviewers from GameFan reacted with surprise to the game's quality, with one saying it boasted the same hardware-pushing graphics and gameplay as Gunstar Heroes.
 Mean Machines Sega writer Paul Gus shared a similar amount of surprise: "Why on earth Treasure would want to devote so much effort to a game only to make it so very easy is a mystery.
-Yet this they flippin well done kid!"
+Yet this they flippin well done did!"
 He compared the game to Gunstar Heroes for showcasing Treasure's talent at designing enjoyable and memorable side-scrollers.
 The graphics were highlighted for being colorful and visually-pleasing; Gus was fond of its vibrant colors and attention to detail.
 A reviewer for Electronic Gaming Monthly complimented the large, item-filled levels and cameos from other McDonaldland characters, as did Consoles+ writer Richard Homsy.
 The latter was also impressed with the game's presentation and soundtrack for staying in tune with the theme and design.
 Lance Boyle of GamePro believed younger players would be attracted to the colorful visuals and McDonald's branding, but older players would find little to offer.

 Retrospective feedback on Treasure Land Adventure has also been positive, though critics believe it lacks the same polish and technological power present in its other works like Gunstar Heroes and Dynamite Headdy.
 Kurt Kalata of Hardcore Gaming 101 believes it served as a base for Treasure's later games, such as Dynamite Headdy, with similar mechanics and musical composition.
 Kotaku's Luke Taylor commended the game for being far above the usual quality of licensed titles, with an interesting graphical style and solid gameplay.
 Though he was critical of its short length and extensive usage of blind jumps, he strongly recommended it for platformer fans.
 Paul Staddon, a writer for Retro Gamer, found some of Treasure Land Adventure's ideas innovative for the genre, and possessing fun gameplay and colorful visuals.
 He wrote: "It’s not the best game in Treasure’s library, but it is very entertaining and just about worth the high eBay prices that it currently sells for.
 If you’re looking for an unconventional platformer then give it a whirl.
 You won’t be disappointed."